spences10/scottspence.com/copy/privacy-policy.md

 The only piece of information I collect is your email address _if_ you sign up to receive email updates from me.

-I use Sendinblue to capture your email address when you give it voluntarily via the email sign up form, you can see their privacy statement [here][0].
+I use Buttondown to capture your email address when you give it voluntarily via the email sign up form, you can see their privacy statement [here][0].